Philadelphia Sex Crimes Lawyer

 Registering as a Sex Offender In Pennsylvania

 After you’ve served your time and paid your legal fees and any criminal fines, you’ll probably need to register as sex offender.
+Failure to register as a sex offender will result in harsh consequences.
 Information about you and your conviction will be public information, available immediately to anyone with an Internet connection.
 Specifically, you will be required to register as a sex offender if you get convicted of one or more of the following offenses:

 - Involuntary deviate sexual intercourse